This is an accordion element with a series of buttons that open and close related content panels.

 May I double major or earn a certificate?

 Whether or not to double major is a personal decision you should seriously consider before either declaring another major or dismissing the idea.
-If you find it intellectually desirable to pursue two majors, do so.
+If you find it intellectually desirable to pursue two majors, you should explore it.
 While some students believe that double or triple majoring will dramatically improve their employment opportunities or provide other benefits for the employment market, this is not necessarily the case.
-You should not double major unless you are confident that you can do well in both majors.
-A spotty record with two majors will not impress in the same way as a solid academic record with one major.
-You can supplement your major with extra-curricular activities such as: interning, participating in performance groups, writing for one of the campus newspapers, leadership positions in student organizations, tutoring, volunteering, shadowing a professional in your potential career field, or working.
+Please consult with an IS Major advisor to discuss your specific situation in more detail.

 How do I un-declare (or cancel) the IS Major?